Draft Beer Systems FAQs

 Where Do I Refill my CO2 Tanks?

 Generally, CO2 tanks are not shipped full, so it's important to know where you can fill your tank.
 First, visit your local beer distributor.
-They can probably point you in the right location for your area.
+They can probably point you toward the right location for your area.
 Also, check with fire extinguisher service centers and welding supply stores.
 Many places will not fill your tank, but swap it out for another tank as long as yours is approved.

 How Much Beer Will My CO2 Tank Dispense?